johantannh/picoctf2019-writeup/forensics/README.md

-# Glory of the Garden
+# Glory-of-the-Garden
 Points: 50

 ## Problem
 >This [garden](https://2019shell1.picoctf.com/static/4cb555b64c51e0be6ac482d422350f61/garden.jpg) contains more than it seems.
-You can also find the file in /problems/glory-of-the-garden_6_7eeaa66ad1ee7a7b11096c8028a966dc on the shell server.
+You can also find the file in You can also find the file in /problems/glory-of-the-garden_6_0d6d3ea97757b84c7a51a38daa7dca8d on the shell server.

 ### Hint
 >What is a hex editor?